 Our Borough is a special and restorative place, renowned for its rich living heritage, its caring and welcoming community as well as its vibrant culture.
 We have a deep respect for the Wadawurrung People.

 We are taking action to protect Country and our distinctive coastal environment.

-Protecting Country and our natural environment services supported by informed and consultative leadership
+Protecting Country and our natural environment

-In the face of a rapidly changing climate, protecting and restoring our ecosystems and biodiversity are at the centre of all decisions we make creative community
+In the face of a rapidly changing climate, protecting and restoring our ecosystems and biodiversity are at the centre of all decisions we make

-Supporting business and community prosperity We have a thriving local economy and community that is underpinned by high quality infrastructure and
+Supporting business and community prosperity

+We have a thriving local economy and community that is underpinned by high quality infrastructure and services